 Course Load Requirements

-A demonstrated capacity to carry a full program of demanding advanced level courses is a necessary asset for a medical student.
+The undergraduate medical education curriculum is a full time, rigorous program of advanced study.
+A demonstrated capacity to carry a full program of demanding higher level courses is a necessary asset for an incoming medical student.
 The ability to obtain consistently better than average grades in such a program is the best indication of that capacity.

 No specific courses are required, but students are encouraged to pursue challenging and diverse topics, and to have a natural progression in their course selection of the degree being completed.